ryapric/install_R/README.md

 Ryan Price
 2018-03-31

-This repo provides a bash script, `install_R.bash`, that installs the R software on various popular GNU/Linux distributions: Debian, Ubuntu, RHEL, CentOS, Fedora, and Amazon Linux.
+This repository provides a bash script, `install_R.bash`, that installs the R software on various popular GNU/Linux distributions: Debian, Ubuntu, Fedora, RHEL, CentOS, and Amazon Linux.
 Once run, the script becomes interactive, prompting the user for input on how they would like their installation configured.
-This program is designed to make the fresh R configration of a new system or virtual machine as painless as possible.
+This program is designed to make the fresh R configuration of a new system or virtual machine as painless as possible.
 To that end, simply following the prompts should be all a user has to do to get up and running with R with a few keystrokes.

 Currently, the script leads the user through the following main prompts: